Briggs Bluff is located in the northern section of the Grampians National Park.

 Briggs Bluff was named after a squatter Robert Briggs, who was the first overlander in this particular area of the Grampians District.
 In 1840, Briggs crossed the Pyrenes and squatted on 80,000 ha that would eventually become the property Ledcourt / Letcurt.

-Standing up on top of Briggs Blugg makes you realise how small an insignificant (but who also have massive impact) we are in the world.
+Standing up on top of Briggs Blugg makes you realise how small and insignificant (but who also has a massive impact) we are in the world.

 Have you ever visited the Grampians?

 When was the last time you went hiking?